Generation of momentum transport in weakly turbulent $\beta$-plane magnetohydrodynamics: Introduction

 However, omitted from previous studies is a reckoning with the fact that the Coriolis term explicitly breaks conservation of cross-helicity, that is the alignment of the magnetic field and velocity $H=\langle \tilde{\mathbf{v}} \cdot \tilde{\mathbf{b}} \rangle = - \langle\tilde A \nabla^2 \tilde \psi \rangle$.
 Cross-helicity is globally conserved in pure MHD turbulence (up to dissipation), but when $\beta \ne 0$ we have The origin of the breaking of cross-helicity conservation is that the $\beta$ term, which (unlike a mean magnetic field term) cannot be removed by a simple change of variables, breaks symmetry in the $\hat{x}$ direction.

 We can anticipate that a nonzero cross-helicity in this system may have important consequences for transport.
-Cross-helicity is closely related to the turbulent emf \cite{moffatt78}, so that one may naturally suspect that the cross-helicity induced by differential rotation in the tachocline has consequences for the solar dynamo.
+Cross-helicity is closely related to the turbulent emf \cite{moffatt78}, so that one may naturally suspect that the cross-helicity induced by differential rotation in the tachocline has consequences for the solar dynamo (see \cite{yokoi} for more on the relationship between cross-helicity and the dynamo).
 However, it is well known that a dynamo cannot be supported in two-dimensions, so our primary subject of study will be momentum transport, which will generally couple to the cross-helicity in this system.
 In fact, we will see that the relationship between cross-helicity and momentum transport in this system is quite intimate.